-This year we will be meeting at Johnson’s BBQ Shack, in Bargersville, IN, just south of Indy.
-Johnson’s will offer a for purchase breakfast.
+This year we will be meeting at Stoney Lonesome Motorcycle Club in Columbus, Indiana, just south of Indy.
+Stoney Lonesome will offer a suggested donation breakfast.
 Registration and breakfast will start at 8:30am.
 We will plan to have kickstands up at 9:30am and will leave in small groups of 8ish riders, each group with a designated ride leader.
+Dinner will also be available for a suggested donation after the ride at Stoney.
+Camping will be available Friday and Saturday night for a nominal fee before and after the ride for those interested.
+Water, Showers, Kitchen, Power are available for those choosing to camp.

 The ride will take us south.
 We will have an off-road section available to ride for those interested.
-We will loop around to Bloomington Powersports for a donation lunch around 12:30pm.
-Leaving Bloomington Powersports, we will loop up to end the ride at Taxman Brewing in Bargersville, just south of Indy, around 4pm.
+We will loop around for a suggested donation lunch around 12:30pm at the optional off road area.

 This year will be an adventure ride only.
 And we will do our best to keep each group to 8 or so riders, avoiding a long parade type ride.
 Ride is rain or shine!